belialboy/StravaToTwitter/README.md

 ## Future Stuff

 * It needs lots more unit-testing... that's the next thing for me to drive.
-* Add feature to require registrants to be a part of a particular strava club.
-This then supports the idea that this application can be used by sporting clubs to stream efforts by its members
 * Standardise the formatting and variable naming convention.
 (It was initially just a noddy script, but grew up too quickly)